 Do you think I threw it in the bin or opened it?

-Inside the Big Box was a little box and a note.
-Genius!
-I was hooked!
+Inside the big box was a little box and a note.
+Simple perhaps but I was hooked.
 Inside the little box was a calculator and the note told me if I used them I could work out the Return On Investment on the calculator.
 Cute and I’ve still got the calculator on my desk.
-The big mistake unfortunately was that the calculator wasn’t personalised with their logo, so I don’t have the name of their company on my desk 24/7!
+The big mistake unfortunately was that the calculator wasn’t personalised with their logo, so I don’t have the name of their company on my desk 24/7.

-Here are a couple of Clarity Tips for a successful DM Campaign:
+Here are a couple of tips for a successful DM: